gitter-badger/git-town/CONTRIBUTING.md

 and impacts a lot of Git Town's commands.
 For example, child branches cannot be shipped before their parents.
-When syncing, Git Town syncs the parent branch first, then then merges the parent branch into its children branches.
+When syncing, Git Town syncs the parent branch first, then merges the parent branch into its children branches.
 When creating a pull request for `feature2`,
-Git Town only displays the changes between `feature2` and `feature1`, not the changes to `master`.
+Git Town only displays the changes between `feature2` and `feature1`, not the diff against `master`.

 Git Town stores the information about this setup in the Git configuration for the repo.
 Two types of keys are used for this.
 The first one is __git-town.branches.parent__.